ryancurtis998/git-search/README.md

 # GitSearch

-This project allows you to be able to search Github users
+This project allows you to be able to search Github users.

 # Demo
 Here is a live link to the webpage (https://ryancurtis998.github.io/git-search/)